ExtReMLapin/pygguf/README.md

 # pygguf

-[GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) parser in Python with NumPy-vectorized dequantization for `Q4_K` and `Q6_K` GGML tensors.
+[GGUF](https://github.com/ggerganov/ggml/blob/master/docs/gguf.md) parser in Python with NumPy-vectorized dequantization of GGML tensors.

 #### DISCLAIMER

-For now, I have only implemented a small subset of the GGUF file format (namely the subset required to load TinyLlama with `Q4_K_M` or `Q8_0` quantization).
-Also, I have barely tested this.
-It might not work correctly.
-The mean squared error to the TinyLlama safetensors model is small, but the shapes are transposed for some reason.
-I still have to look into that.
-But there is little in-depth documentation of the GGUF file format at the time of writing, so I figured that this incomplete code might still be useful to some.
+* This code has only been tested for the TinyLlama model.
+It might (or might not) work for other models.
+If any issues arise, a probable source might be the weird transposition of the key and query weights.
+* If you want maximum performance, you should probably use a C implementation instead.

 # Prerequisites